-This week’s graphs, courtesy of a report by the Center for American Women and Politics, illustrates the proportional representation of male and female members of the United States (U.S.) Congress from 1917 to today.
+This week’s graphs, courtesy of a report by the Center for American Women and Politics, illustrates the proportional representation of male and female members of the United States (U.S.) Congress from 1917 to the 2023-2025 term.

-• As shown in the graphs, the number of women serving in the U.S. Congress has increased over time, particularly since the early 1990s.
+The number of women serving in the U.S. Senate has increased over time, particularly since the early 1990s.

 Source: Center for American Women and Politics.
 History of Women in the U.S. Congress.
 2024.